mollie/api-documentation/source/connect/splitting-payments.rst

 Split captures
 ------------------------------------------------

-Capture methods (like Klarna Pay now, Klarna Pay later, Klarna Slice it, etc.) require the :doc:`Orders API</orders/overview>`, and cannot be used with the Payments API.
+To enable Buy Now Pay Later payment methods (like Klarna Pay now, Klarna Pay later, Klarna Slice it, etc.). it is required to use the :doc:`Orders API</orders/overview>`.
+This is necessary because these payment methods require the use of captures, something that at the moment is not possible within the Payments API.
+More information on how to implement the Orders API, can be found :doc:`here</orders/migrate-to-orders>`.

 To route (part of) captured funds with your connected merchant accounts, you can specify the routing when :doc:`creating a shipment</reference/v2/shipments-api/create-shipment>`.
 In the example below, we will route €3,50 of a €10,00 shipment of two items to the connected account ``org_23456``, and €4,00 to the connected account ``org_56789``.

 On our own account, we will receive the remainder of €2,50 minus any payment fees charged by Mollie.